DNA Sample Collection Guide Using the Home Test Kit

 Remove the oral swabs from the plain envelopes in the DNA test kit.

 Write everything on your submission form in block letters ensuring that everything is legible.
 Once you have filled the forms, proceed to write the information requested on the envelopes.
 Check that all sections have been filled in with the details requested.

 Each swab must be gently rubbed under the tongue, against the inner cheek and inner lip (what is medically called the oral mucosa).
 The rubbing motion needs to be done for ten seconds.
 Follow this procedure with the other swabs for every person,using one swab at a time.

-Before returning the swabs into their respective colour coded envelopes, they must be left to air dry.
+Before returning the swabs into their corresponding envelopes, they must be left to air dry.
 Placing damp swabs inside a sealed envelope could result in the formation of mould which could affect our chances of successful DNA extraction.
 The recommended drying period is of one hour.
 We do not recommend touching the swab to check if they are dry.

-You are now ready for the final stage: put the colour coded envelopes all into the larger self-addressed envelope provided.
+You are now ready for the final stage: put the envelopes into the larger self-addressed envelope provided.
 Include also the consent forms.
 You can now send everything off for laboratory testing.

 Cannot wait?
 Need to collect samples ASAP?

 Our kit takes around 2 working days to arrive to your chosen address.
 If you need to collect oral swab samples but are pressed for time, you can actually assemble your very own kit in just a few steps.
 We will even deduct a small fee as you will not be using our kit.
 You can purchase swabs from a pharmacy or even use cotton buds if you are not able to purchase them from a pharmacy.
 If you do use cotton buds, you need to cut off one of the cotton-ended parts.
 Learn how to make your own home kit now.